netwho/PacketReporter/README.md

 A Wireshark plugin for generating network analysis reports with visualizations and PDF export.

-> **⚠️ Beta Status**: This is version 0.2.2, a public beta release.
+> **⚠️ Beta Status**: This is version 0.2.3, a public beta release.
 While functional, the software is not yet production-ready.
 Please report any issues you encounter.
+>
 > **⚠️ Important**: This plugin requires external tools for SVG and PDF handling.
 Please review the [Platform Prerequisites](PLATFORM_PREREQUISITES.md) documentation and check your platform's [installer documentation](installers/) before installation to ensure all dependencies are available.
 >
-> **Windows Users**: Ensure external tools are added to your system PATH.
-You may briefly see command prompt windows flash during startup and report generation—this is expected behavior and purely cosmetic.
+> **✨ Windows Users**: Version 0.2.3 includes VBScript-based silent execution—console windows during report generation are now significantly reduced.
+Ensure external tools (rsvg-convert, pdfunite) are added to your system PATH.
-> (I could impplement a more silent behaviour by invoking a VBScript Wrapper - Not worth it on my opinion)

 ## ✨ Features